intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Logger.md

 ## class hierarchy
-Logger associates with a Statement, which provides a supertype for each statement type.
+`Logger` class associates with a `Statement`, which provides a supertype for each `MessagingStatement`.

-Logger provides helper methods for clients to invoke each statement type.

         Logger -> Statement -> MessagingStatement
                 DataStatement
                 ExceptionStatement
                 ErrorStatement
                 TraceStatement

+The `Logger` class provides helper methods for clients to invoke each statement type.

 ## logging configuration